Kiwikisser/protofoliosis/README.md

 - [ ] Responsive for mobile
 - [ ] Dedicated information pages for each project
 - [ ] More projects worth mentioning
+- [ ] CI/CD pipeline for deploying to firebase on merge with main branch

 ## Changelog